 Pizza is on high rotation at our house.
 We love to make our own from scratch, but that doesn’t mean we don’t also order take away.

 Thanks to the increasing availability of vegan food, there is an enormous variety of dairy free cheese available now.
 You can buy it at the supermarket right next to the milk based cheeses.
 And our local pizza place happily makes us a pepperoni pizza that is completely dairy free.
-(Just be careful, as some vegan cheese do have traces of milk and some are made with nuts, especially cashews).
+Just be careful, as some vegan cheese do have traces of milk and some are made with nuts, especially cashews.
+And always disclose your allergy when ordering food away from home rather than making assumptions that vegan food will be a safe option.
+You can read more about this in our post Is vegan food always dairy and egg free?

 There are so many other milk free substitutes available – dairy free spreads, soy or coconut yoghurts, even soy or coconut condensed milk.
 It makes it so easy to cook your usual recipes and just substitute where needed.
 No need for fancy dairy free recipes most of the time.
-All of the easy recipes on our recipes page are milk free.
+All of the easy recipes on our recipes page are milk free, including our dairy free coconut ice.

-Allergy & Anaphylaxis Australia has a wealth of information about milk allergy on its website, including a handy milk allergy allergen card.
+You can read more about cow’s milk (dairy) allergy in the Australian Society of Clinical Immunology & Allergy’s fact sheet.
+Allergy & Anaphylaxis Australia also has a wealth of information about milk allergy on its website, including a handy milk allergy allergen card.